Precision Cancer Medicines and Breast Cancer

 The purpose of precision cancer medicine is not to categorize or classify cancers solely by site of origin, but to define the genomic alterations in the cancer’s DNA that are driving that specific cancer.
 Precision cancer medicines can be used both instead of and in addition to chemotherapy to improve treatment.
 Precision cancer medicine utilizes molecular diagnostic testing, including DNA sequencing, to identify cancer-driving abnormalities in a cancer’s genome.
 Once a genetic abnormality is identified, a specific targeted therapy can be designed to attack a specific mutation or other cancer-related change in the DNA programming of the cancer cells.
 Precision cancer medicine uses targeted drugs and immunotherapies engineered to directly attack the cancer cells with specific abnormalities, leaving normal cells largely unharmed.By testing an individual’s breast cancer for specific unique biomarkers doctors continue to develop new precision medicines.
 Individuals not previously tested undergo genomic testing to determine whether newer precision cancer medicines are a treatment option

 Not all breast cancer cells are alike.
 They may differ from one another based on what genes have mutations.
-Molecular testing is performed to test for certain genetic mutations or the proteins they produce because the results can help select treatment including newer precision cancer medicines designed to attack specific colon cancer cells with specific genetic mutations.
+Molecular testing is performed to test for certain genetic mutations or the proteins they produce because the results can help select treatment including newer precision cancer medicines designed to attack specific breast cancer cells with specific genetic mutations.

 HER2 status: The HER2 pathway is a biological pathway involved in cellular replication and growth.
 Approximately 20-25% of breast cancers over express the HER2 protein and are referred to as HER2-positive.
 Several precision cancer medicines target and block the HER2-protein, and are used for the treatment of both early-stage and more advanced HER2-positive breast cancer.
 (4) Treatment of HER2 + Breast Cancer in Depth....